SebastianBoe/cup2000-parser/README.md

 cup2000-parser
 ==============

-Some code for parsing the output of cup2000 (www.cup2000.dk) and generating some informative match statistics.
+Some code for parsing the output of cup2000 (www.cup2000.dk) and generating some informative match statistics in html/css.
 First used during UBM 2013 in Trondheim.

 Dependencies
 ==============